-Catalonia crisis: Rajoy urges removal of region's leaders
+Catalonia crisis: Rajoy wants leaders removed

-Barcelona, Spain (CNN)Spanish Prime Minister Mariano Rajoy said Saturday that his government was seeking to remove the leaders of Catalonia's regional government from power and call new elections as soon as possible.
+Earlier in the day, Puigdemont joined the throngs, which police estimated at 450,000 people, that took to the streets after Rajoy announced his government would invoke rarely used constitutional powers to remove Catalonia's leaders, including Puigdemont.

+Demonstrators shouted, "Freedom!
+Freedom!
+Freedom!" and "Rajoy, Rajoy, so you know we are leaving!"

-The unprecedented measures -- intended to end Catalan leaders' independence bid -- would be taken under Article 155 of the Spanish constitution and must be sent to the Spanish Senate for approval.
-This would happen within the next week, Rajoy said.
+The constitutional measures -- intended to end Catalan leaders' independence bid -- fall under Article 155 of the Spanish constitution and would allow the national government to suspend the autonomy of the Catalan regional administration.
+Rajoy said the measure would be sent to the Spanish Senate within the next week.

-The Madrid government announced Thursday that it would invoke Article 155, a provision that allows it to suspend the autonomy of the Catalan regional administration.

-The move follows weeks of division triggered by a banned independence referendum on October 1.
+The move followed weeks of division triggered by a contested independence referendum October 1.

-On Thursday, Catalan President Carles Puigdemont threatened that the wealthy northeastern region could formally declare independence if the Spanish government did not engage in dialogue.
+Nearly 7.5 million people live in Catalonia, an economic powerhouse in the northeast of Spain.
+Spain's population is almost 49 million.

-Under the measures proposed by Rajoy on Saturday, Puigdemont, his vice-president and ministers would be suspended and replaced by the administration in Madrid where necessary.
+Under the measures proposed Saturday by Rajoy, Puigdemont, his vice president and ministers would be suspended and replaced by the administration in Madrid, where necessary.

 "The government had to enforce Article 155.
 It wasn't our desire, nor our intention.
 It never was," Rajoy said.
 "But in this situation, no government of any democratic country can accept that the law is ignored."

 In undertaking these steps, the government has four goals, Rajoy said.
-These are: to return to legality; to restore normality and coexistence in Catalonia; to continue the region's economic recovery; and to hold elections in conditions of normality.
+These are to return to legality; to restore normality and coexistence in Catalonia; to continue the region's economic recovery; and to hold elections under normal conditions.

-"The autonomy is not suspended, nor the government," he said.
-"People are removed who put the government outside the law, outside the constitution and outside statutes."

-Rajoy said new elections should be called for Catalonia within six months but that he wanted it to happen as soon as possible.
+New elections should be called for Catalonia within six months, Rajoy said, adding that he wants it to happen as soon as possible.

-"The only way for Article 155 to be stopped is if the Senate votes it down," he said.

-Rajoy's Popular Party has a majority in the Senate.
+Rajoy's Popular Party holds a majority in the Senate.
 Two Spanish opposition parties, PSOE and Ciudadanos, have also said they will back the Article 155 measures, Rajoy said.

-Senate Vice-President Pedro Sanz said the Senate would hold a session Friday morning to vote on Article 155.
+Senate Vice President Pedro Sanz said the Senate would hold a session Friday morning to vote on Article 155.

+Spain's national prosecutor's office told CNN it is preparing to file charges of rebellion if Catalan authorities make a declaration of independence.
+It did not name Puigdemont or any other officials as possible defendants.

-The crisis threatens to fracture Spain, one of the European Union's principal members, and has prompted mass public protests in Catalonia and elsewhere.
+The crisis threatens to fracture Spain, one of the European Union's principal members.

-Hours after Rajoy's speech, large crowds of pro-independence protesters gathered in the center of Barcelona, Catalonia's regional capital, chanting and waving Catalan flags.

-A spokesman for the Catalan regional government said Puigdemont would attend the rally and was expected to deliver a message Saturday evening.

-"In the face of totalitarianism, today more than ever, we defend democracy and civil and political rights, you will find us there," Catalan Vice-President Oriol Junqueras said via Twitter.

-Barcelona Mayor Ada Colao tweeted: "Rajoy has suspended the Catalan self-government for which so many people fought.
-A serious attack against the rights and freedom of many, here and everywhere."
+The campaign for independence in Catalonia represents fundamental European values, Puigdemont said in his televised speech, and he likened Catalonia to other European nations.

+"What you are fighting for at your home, we are also fighting for in Catalonia, and we will continue to do so," he said.

-Speaking Thursday, Puigdemont said that if Madrid "persists in blocking dialogue and the repression continues," the Catalan parliament reserved the right to formalize a declaration of independence that was suspended on October 10.
+Thursday, he said that if Madrid kept blocking dialogue, the Catalan parliament reserved the right to formalize a declaration of independence that was suspended October 10.

+Instead, he called for a parliamentary discussion on Saturday.
+Catalonians will "defend our institutions as we have always done, in a peaceful and civilized way, but with dignity and reasons," he said.

-At that session, Puigdemont said that Catalonia had "earned the right" to become an independent republic in its October 1 referendum, which was banned by Spain's Constitutional Court.
-But he suspended the effects of the declaration to allow for talks.
+Puigdemont has said Catalonia earned the right to become an independent republic in its October 1 referendum, which was held despite being banned by Spain's Constitutional Court.
+Violent scenes unfolded as national police sought to prevent people from casting their ballots.

+More than 2.25 million people turned out to vote, with the regional government reporting that 90% of voters favored a split from Madrid.
+But the turnout was low -- around 43% of the voter roll -- which Catalan officials blamed on the central government's efforts to stop the referendum.

+Puigdemont suspended the effects of the vote to allow for talks with the Spanish government.

 Puigdemont also demanded Spain end its "repression" of Catalan separatist leaders, two of whom were taken into custody on suspicion of sedition earlier in the week.